panwarnalini-hub/clinical-doc-pipelines/README.md

 This project was independently developed by Nalini Panwar as a demonstration of production-grade data engineering and biomedical NLP capabilities.

 All code, architecture decisions, and implementation details are original work completed December 2025.

+The document extraction component has been published as an open-source library: [docling-extractor](https://pypi.org/project/docling-extractor/)

 ## Author